-e2i is for postdocs or research associates and their PIs to get started on the pathway to translating their research into practical solutions.
+e2i is for postdocs, research associates, or senior graduate students, and their PIs to get started on the pathway to translating their research into practical solutions.

-The e2i program creates a new pathway for researchers to translate successful research outcomes into practical solutions. e2i fellows will engage in an eight-month experiential innovation curriculum, including mentorship from experienced entrepreneurial faculty members, hands-on workshops, guidance, and a cash allowance.
+The e2i program creates a new pathway for researchers to translate successful research outcomes into practical solutions. e2i trainees will engage in an eight-month experiential innovation curriculum, including mentorship from Academic Entrepreneurs in Residence, hands-on workshops, guidance, and a cash allowance.

-The e2i program prepares participants to develop the skills required to make an impact by evolving their research to pursue research translation, and confidently explore the commercial potential of existing research.
+The e2i program prepares participants from all disciplines to develop the skills required to make an impact by evolving their research to solve compelling real-world problems.

 e2i is actively seeking applicants from all disciplines, with an emphasis on transdisciplinary research.